jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) 30 days after the date on which the Commissioner makes the assessment for the penalty:
   (b) the date set out by the Commissioner in the notice of assessment as being the due date for payment of the penalty.

+### 142L Non-compliance with crypto-asset reporting framework: reporting crypto-asset service providers
+(1) This section applies when a reporting crypto-asset service provider does not comply with the requirements they have in New Zealand under section 185U.
+(2) The reporting crypto-asset service provider is liable to pay a penalty of $300 for each occasion on which they do not comply.
+(3) Despite subsection (2), the reporting crypto-asset service provider is not liable if their non-compliance is due to circumstances outside of their control.
+However, they are still liable if a circumstance relates to a crypto-asset user’s failure to provide a valid self-certification to them.
+(4) If the reporting crypto-asset service provider does not take reasonable care to comply with the requirements, and no penalty is imposed under subsection (2), they are liable to pay a penalty of—
+  (a) $20,000 for the first occasion on which they do not comply:
+  (b) $40,000 for each further occasion on which they do not comply.
+(5) The total amount of penalties for a tax year must not be more than— (a) $10,000 for penalties under subsection (2):
+  (b) $100,000 for penalties under subsection (4).
+(6) The due date for payment of a penalty imposed under this section is the later of— (a) 30 days after the date on which the Commissioner makes the assessment for the penalty:
+  (b) the date set out by the Commissioner in the notice of assessment for the penalty as being the due date for the payment of the penalty.

+### 142M Non-compliance with crypto-asset reporting framework: crypto-asset users
+(1) A crypto-asset user is liable to pay a penalty of $1,000 for a failure to provide to a person (person A) information that the crypto-asset user holds in relation to themselves or a person related to them if the information is necessary for person A to comply with the requirements of the crypto-asset reporting framework.
+(2) The due date for payment of a penalty imposed under this section is the later of— (a) 30 days after the date on which the Commissioner makes the assessment for the penalty:
+  (b) the date set out by the Commissioner in the notice of assessment for the penalty as being the due date for the payment of the penalty.

 **Criminal penalties**

 ### 143 Absolute liability offences and strict liability offences